 Can Sex Change Your Period?

-How Pregnancy Affects Your Period
+How Does Pregnancy Affect Your Period & Menstrual Cycle

-Why Do I Sometimes Bleed After Sex?
+Why Do I Sometimes Bleed After Sexual Intercourse?

 If you have sex while experiencing vaginal dryness, there is a higher risk of tearing and bleeding.
 According to The Cleveland Clinic, vaginal dryness can be a side effect of the following: